SciFracX/FractionalDiffEq.jl/docs/src/get_start.md

 ## FDE with specific initial value

 While the former examples we only use the zero initial value problem, here, we can look at some problems with non-zero examples.

+## Some Algorithms explanation:

+As a matter of fact, to solve a fractional differential equations is to solve a volterra integral equation: